DaveJohnson8080/Feliz.ReactPdf/demo/README.md

-# Feliz.ReactInputMask Demo
+# Feliz.ReactPdf Demo

-This demo demonstrates the ReactInputMask component in a basic Feliz template.
+This demo demonstrates the ReactPdf component in a basic Feliz template.

 ## Requirements